ARTICLE I. NAME

 Meetings for the planning of particular events or for subcommittees can be called with the consent of 30% of committee members or by the committee chair.

-Advance written notice shall be given to the Membership for all meetings of the Club, as well as for all Executive Committee meetings when feasible.
+Advance written notice shall be given to the Membership for all meetings of the Club.

-A quorum for any general membership meeting shall consist of either 1/3 of the Club’s Membership, or twenty members, whichever is less.
+A quorum for any general membership meeting shall consist of either one third (1/3) of the Club’s Membership, or twenty members, whichever is less.

-If a member is unable to attend a meeting, but wishes to participate in voting, the member must notify the Membership Coordinator of their anticipated absence at least 10 days prior to the meeting, and cast their vote with the Elections and Endorsement Coordinator at least 1 week before the scheduled meeting.
+If a member is unable to attend a meeting, but wishes to participate in voting, the member must notify the Membership Coordinator of their anticipated absence at least seven (7) days prior to the meeting, and cast their vote with the Elections and Endorsement Coordinator at least four (4) before the scheduled meeting.

 E. Endorsement Election Procedures